Judgment Day (2005): Reception

 The Target Center had a maximum capacity of 20,000, which was reduced for the event.
 This event grossed over $500,000 from an approximate attendance of 9,500, the maximum allowed.
 It also received 220,000 pay-per-view buys.
 Judgment Day helped WWE earn $21.6 million in revenue from pay-per-view events versus $16.9 million the previous year, which was later confirmed by Linda McMahon on September 7, 2005 in a quarterly result.
 Canadian Online Explorer's professional wrestling section rated the event a 5 out of 10 stars.
 The rating was lower than the Judgment Day event in 2006, which was said to be an entertaining pay-per-view to watch.
 The "I Quit" match between John Cena and JBL was rated an eight out of 10 stars.
 Additionally, the match between Orlando Jordan and Heidenreich was rated a 4 out of 10 stars.

-The event was released on DVD on June 21, 2005 by Sony Music Entertainment.
+The event was released on DVD on June 21, 2005, by Sony Music Entertainment.

 Aftermath

 On the June 6 episode of Raw, one of WWE's primary television programs, John Cena's SmackDown! tenure came to an end when he became the first wrestler selected by Raw General Manager Eric Bischoff in the draft lottery, a mock sports draft lottery in which wrestlers switched programs.
-Cena immediately entered a staged rivalry with Eric Bischoff after when he refused to participate in Bischoff's "war" against the upcoming Extreme Championship Wrestling reunion show.
+Cena immediately entered a staged rivalry with Eric Bischoff after when he refused to participate in Bischoff's "war" against the upcoming Extreme Championship Wrestling (ECW) reunion show.
 Cena went on to resume his feud with Christian, as they had an encounter at the Royal Rumble in January.
 During the feud, Chris Jericho was involved as well, as he protested Bischoff's actions of scheduling a WWE championship match between Cena and Christian at Vengeance.
 After defeating Christian and Tyson Tomko in a tag team match, Jericho betrayed Cena.
-Convinced with the outcome of the events, Bischoff changed the original match between Christian and Cena to a Triple Threat Match, involving Jericho for the WWE Championship at Vengeance.
+Convinced with the outcome of the events, Bischoff changed the original match between Christian and Cena to a triple threat match, involving Jericho for the WWE Championship at Vengeance.
 At the event, Cena retained the WWE Championship.

 On the June 30 episode of SmackDown!, a match between six wrestlers for a new top-tier SmackDown! championship was held.
 JBL, one of the participants, was victorious in the match, but Theodore Long announced that he was still not the champion.
 Instead he had won the right to a match against the World Heavyweight champion, Batista, who was SmackDown!'s final 2005 draft pick, making the World Heavyweight Championship exclusive to SmackDown!.
 The following week, it was announced Batista would meet JBL at The Great American Bash with the World Heavyweight championship on the line.
 At the Great American Bash, Batista was disqualified for attacking JBL with a chair and JBL was declared the winner.
-In WWE, a title cannot be won by disqualification, but only by pinfall or submission (the normal scoring conditions in professional wrestling matches).
+In WWE, a title cannot be won by disqualification, but only by pinfall or submission.
 As a result, Batista retained the title.